phaserjs/phaser/README.md

 * SoundManager.touchLocked is now set to `false` should the device be using legacy Audio, avoiding the unlock call running without need.
 * Added `type` parameter to `VideoTexture.fromUrl` allowing you to define the mime-type of the video file, which is required for Firefox and Safari in most cases.
 * PIXI.BaseTexture.forceLoaded allows you to set a BaseTexture as loaded, with the given width and height.
 It then calls `BaseTexture.dirty`.
 This is important for when you don't want to modify the shape of the source object by forcing in `complete` or dimension properties it may not naturally have, but still wish to use it as a base texture.
+* SoundManager.volume now has its input value clamped to ensure it's between 0 and 1 (inclusive)

 ### Bug Fixes